inasafe/inasafe-doc/docs/source/training/test_data.rst

 .. _btsync:

-Bittorrent Sync
+BitTorrent Sync
 ---------------

-The training data can be quite large in size, so if you have a bad internet connection (or want to download everything at once), all of the materials are also available with Bittorrent Sync.
+The training data can be quite large in size, so if you have a bad internet connection (or want to download everything at once), all of the materials are also available with BitTorrent Sync.

-To obtain the training data using Bittorrent Sync, first visit http://www.bittorrent.com/sync and download and install the software.
+To obtain the training data using BitTorrent Sync, first visit http://www.bittorrent.com/sync and download and install the software.
 Note that it is not necessary to provide your email address.

-When installation is complete, open Bittorrent Sync.
+When installation is complete, open BitTorrent Sync.
 To download the training data to your computer, click on the :guilabel:`Options` button and then click :guilabel:`Enter a key...`

 .. image:: /static/training/training-data/001_enter-a-key.png
    :align: center